Around the World in 80 Days (soundtrack)

 The original soundtrack to the 1956 United Artists film Around the World in 80 Days was released by Decca Records.

 The album was released as a 12-inch LP (Decca DL 9046) and as a set of three 7-inch 45-rpm EPs (Decca ED 836).

 The album peaked at number 1 on Billboards Best Selling Pop Albums.
 It finished 1957 as the fourth best-selling album of the year in the United States according to the magazine.
+The score was mostly written by Victor Young, who won the Best Music Score of a Dramatic or Comedy Picture Oscar at the 29th Academy Awards in 1957, although posthumously.